-TCED 5010: Students not passing the state assessments by the final semester of this plan must also enroll in and successfully complete this course.
+TCED 5010: Students not passing the state assessment by the final semester of this plan must also enroll in and successfully complete this course.

-7-12 TECHNOLOGY APPLICATIONS CERTIFICATE
+TECHNOLOGY APPLICATIONS 7-12 CERTIFICATE (9 Hours)

-This program prepares students for the 7-12 Technology Applications' TEXES state assessment that will be required to teach technology application courses for grades 7-12.
+This program prepares students for the Technology Applications 7-12 TExES that will be required to teach technology application courses for grades 7-12.

-INST 5035 Creating Digital Resources
+Creating Digital Resources

-INST 6031 Applications of Technology
+Applications of Technology

-INST 6037 Advanced Technology Applications
+Advanced Technology Applications

-TCED 5010 Professional Preparation Seminar
+Professional Preparation Seminar

-TCED 5010: Students not passing the state assessments by the final semester of this plan must also enroll in and successfully complete this course.
+TCED 5010: Students not passing the state assessment by the final semester of this plan must also enroll in and successfully complete this course.